-Octoberfest Beer Soap Recipe & Directions!
-Natural Homemade Soap With Cedarwood and Spices
+Octoberfest Beer Fall Soap Recipe: Natural Homemade Soap With Cedarwood and Spices--A Perfect Soap for Men

 This handmade soap recipe is for the hot process method, although I'm sure you could convert it to cold process just fine.
 It's got a 5% superfat, and feels and smells perfect for Fall and holiday gifting!

 The oils I used in this recipe combine to create a wonderful lather with a great balance between conditioning and cleansing.
 It's a really nice soap that you and your man will enjoy using!
-You can run it through the soap calculator at SoapCalc to see how wonderful it is!
+You can run it through the soap calculator at SoapCalc to see the soap qualities of this recipe.

 FTC Disclosure: There are affiliate links scattered throughout this article.
 If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.